 Despite reports in the media that a tunnel under the Straits of Mackinac for Enbridge Line 5 is a done deal - IT IS NOT!
-There are several things that would need to happen, and our Lame Duck Governor is hell-bent on making this bad idea a reality.
+The backroom deal struck between former Gov. Snyder and Enbridge is full if troubling issues.
+There are several things that would need to happen, and unless our governer acts, this bad idea could become a reality.

 Some troubling facts surrounding the Snyder-Enbridge oil tunnel deal: